jahto/KafkaStreamUtils/README.md

-Inner class TransformerImpl provides a default implementation for Kafka interface Transformer that fetches the previous value with the key used from store, calls transform(key, previous, current) that you must provide yourself, and then saves the old value in the store.
+Inner class TransformerImpl provides a default implementation for Kafka interface Transformer that fetches the previous value with the key used from store, calls transform(key, previous, current) that you must provide yourself, and then saves the current value in the store.
 Override if you need something fancier.

 ```